dacase/msander/README.md

 ```

 # License
-This project is generally licensed under the GNU (Lesser) General Public
+This project is licensed under the GNU General Public License,
-License, version 3 (GPL/LGPL v3).
-Some components use different, but
+version 2, or (at your option) any later version.
+Some components use
-compatible, open source licenses.
-See the LICENSE file for more information.
+different, but compatible, open source licenses.
+See the LICENSE file
+for more information.